jeroenherczeg/jeroenherczeg/README.md

 We weep for the blood of a bird, but not for the blood of a fish.
 Blessed are those with a voice.
 If the dolls could speak, no doubt they'd scream, "I didn't want to become human."

-Microservices and kubernetes • Continuous delivery • Code analysis, automation and generation • Artificial intelligence
+Microservices • Kubernetes • Artificial intelligence